Cuck (album): Collaborations with Dave Blunts

-Blunts repeatedly denied that the lyrical content of In a Perfect World is antisemitic, describing the album as being "about one man going between hurt, betrayal and pain and he's putting that shit down..."
-On September 13, 2025, Blunts took to Instagram to announce that he was cutting ties with West and would no longer work on the album, urging him to "find God", and would later release several diss tracks aimed at West, where he alleged that West "groomed" him into writing the album's antisemitic lyrics.
+Regarding the creation of "Cousins", Blunts recalled that he wrote the song for West after the latter told him about his former relationship with his cousin, being able to tell that the song was "very freeing for him" when conceptualizing it.
+Blunts believed West chose him for songwriting due to having a "blunt approach to it" without double entendres.
+Quadwoofer and Sheffmade were asleep when Blunts recorded his demo for the song, leading him to instead use a beat he downloaded off of YouTube.
+Blunts had repeatedly denied that the lyrical content of Cuck is antisemitic, describing the album as being "about one man going between hurt, betrayal and pain and he's putting that shit down..."
+On September 13, 2025, Blunts took to Instagram to announce that he was cutting ties with West and would no longer work on the album, urging him to "find God".
+He later released several diss tracks aimed at West, which alleged that West "groomed" him into writing the album's antisemitic lyrics.